-The last post talked about the TSP’s withdrawal options, including penalty-free ways to tap into your account before age 59.5.
+The last post discussed the TSP’s withdrawal options, including penalty-free ways to tap into your account before age 59.5.
 It also includes the TSP’s draft of their rules for the 2012 Roth TSP.

-In this post, we’re going to get into greater detail about TSPs and fill in some missing information or questions you might have.
+In this post, we’ll get into greater detail about TSPs and fill in some missing information or questions you might have.

 Let’s start with the basics.